 Recently, a concern has been raised that type V collagen may play a role in graft rejection following lung transplants.
-Chondrex provides bovine and human type V collagen for studying the possible involvement of type V collagen immunity in organ allograft rejection in both in vitro and in vivo experiments.
+Chondrex, Inc. provides bovine and human type V collagen for studying the possible involvement of type V collagen immunity in organ allograft rejection in both in vitro and in vivo experiments.

 Bovine and Human Type V Collagen